caduveloso/csf/posts/comusic-dapp.md

   - music
 ---

-Comusic is a web3 app Coded and designed by me in the end of 2022.
+Comusic is a web3 app coded and designed by me in the end of 2022.
 This is my long term project that brings together 2 passions: **crypto** and **music**

 You can check the progress on [comusic.io](www.comusic.io)